urbas/bud/README.md

 - NuGet v3 must be installed and available on the `PATH`.

+## Installation

+1. Download the zip from: https://dl.bintray.com/matej/bud/bud-0.5.0-pre-1.zip

+1. Extract the zip somewhere and put `bud.exe` on the $PATH.

+> TODO: Provide a chocolatey package for installation on Windows

+> TODO: Provide a shim script, called `bud`, that runs `bud.exe` with mono on Linux and OSX.

 ## Main features

 - __Reactive__: inputs and outputs in Bud are reactive streams.
 For example, builds are re-triggered whenever an input changes (e.g.: a source file on the filesystem or an HTTP resource).